 Documents to Keep Forever in Paper Form

 We're still not a paperless society, and it can be a hassle to get certain documents—such as birth, marriage, death and title certificates, licenses, deeds, Social Security cards, military service records and divorce decrees—re-created if we need them.
-Keep these secured in a home safe or safe deposit box.
+Keep these secured in a home safe or safe deposit box and consider making digital copies as a backup.

 |This report is for general information and education only and was compiled from data and sources believed to be reliable.
 City National Bank does not warrant that it is accurate or complete.
 Opinions expressed are those of the authors as of the date of the report with no obligation to update or notify of inaccuracy or change.
 City National, as a matter of policy, does not give tax, accounting, regulatory or legal advice.
 Rules in the areas of law, tax, and accounting are subject to change and open to varying interpretations.
 You should consult with your other advisers on the tax, accounting and legal implications of any proposed strategies based on your particular circumstances.|